 \subsection{Stochastic hydrostatic approximation}

-Roughly speaking, the {\sc hydrostatic approximation} consists in neglecting several terms in the dynamics for the vertical component of the velocity field.
-From a mathematical point of view, we would like to take the limit as $\varepsilon\downarrow 0$ in \eqref{eq:Navier_Stokes_det}-\eqref{eq:temperature_anisotropic_det}.
-To this end, it is convenient to rescale the vertical variable $\z$ in order to obtain a problem on the fixed domain $\Dom\stackrel{{\rm def}}{=}\Dom_1=\Tor^2\times (-1,0)$.
-Moreover, to accomodate the anisotropic behavior of viscosity and conductivity in \eqref{eq:Navier_Stokes_det} and \eqref{eq:temperature_anisotropic_det}, we let
+Roughly speaking, the {\sc hydrostatic approximation} consists in neglecting several terms in the dynamics for the vertical component of the velocity field $U$.
+From a mathematical point of view, we would like to take the limit $\varepsilon\downarrow 0$ in \eqref{eq:Navier_Stokes_det} and \eqref{eq:temperature_anisotropic_det}.
+To this end, it is convenient to rescale the vertical variable $\z$ to obtain a problem on the fixed domain $\Dom\stackrel{{\rm def}}{=}\Dom_1=\Tor^2\times (-1,0)$.
+Moreover, to accommodate the anisotropic behaviour of viscosity and conductivity in \eqref{eq:Navier_Stokes_det} and \eqref{eq:temperature_anisotropic_det}, we let

-In other words, $v$ and $w$ are the horizontal and the vertical parts of the velocity field $u$, respectively.
+In other words, $V$ and $W$ are the horizontal and the vertical parts of the velocity field $U$, respectively.
 Let $\varepsilon>0$ and consider the rescaled quantities: For $t\in [0,\infty)$, $x_{\h}\in \Tor^2$ and $\z\in (-1,0)$,

-The choice of the rescaling is the one used in the deterministic setting and it reflects the natural size of the corresponding quantity, see e.g.\ \cite{KGHHKW20,LT19} and \cite{PZ22} for the rescaling of $\T$.
+The choice of the rescaling is the one used in the deterministic setting, and it reflects the natural size of the corresponding quantities, see e.g.\ \cite{KGHHKW20,LT19} and \cite{PZ22} for the rescaling of $\Theta$.